PabloSzx/Gwent-Cards/README.md

 The list of nicknames is available here https://docs.google.com/spreadsheets/d/1rxDfsX2BoAo6MKZFJewgZwZhxJQ22m9luaC8CqDWzk0/edit?usp=sharing.

 Currently the bot supports English, Spanish and Chinese (Taiwan) versions of cards for Gwent.
-(If you want to help me to add another language to the bot, feel free to talk to me via discord, my nickname is @PabloSz#0327)
+(If you want to report a bug, or you have an idea to improve the bot, feel free to talk to me via discord, my nickname is @PabloSz#0327)

 The database i'm using is https://gwent.io/.

-A couple servers that are using this bot are:
+A couple servers that started using the bot are:

 "Gwent Esp", https://discord.gg/8ceWwck.